Intellectual reformers have been much maligned in American history because of their solitude.

 The book showed generall the interrelation between religious institutions and the economy and, to many,showed Sinclair to be at best a hypocritical Christian and at worst an atheist.

 Sinclair attempted many times to claim his religious deveotion and even wrote a prayer to those affected by the Depression that was published in The Nation, but his past literary experiences proved in this case to be too overwhelming to deny with a series of press statements.
+The other opposition movement within the media that materialized in 1934 was the movie industry.

 Many studio executives saw any success by Sinclair and EPIC as a threat to the movie industry, which was a microcosm of the excesses of the 1920s.